tytydraco/yessleep/out/Gargle.md

 I clicked onto Frankie's SocialNettle page.
 I didn't have him connected as a friend, but Frankie didn't exactly have his page set to private so I could see all his uploads.

 The most recent upload was a video from twenty minutes ago.
 It was Frankie and some of his asshole friends walking along and talking.
 Frankie mentions where they're going and my eyes widened.
-They were going to Rattlesnake House.
+They were going to Rattlesgate House.

 Frankie explained how he'd brought some beer to summon Gargle with and they planned to smoke and drink while they were there just to show how Evan was a weirdo or something.